DamnVulnerableCryptoApp/DamnVulnerableCryptoApp/backend/src/documentation/byte-at-a-time.md

 # Byte At A Time

-For this section is important you read and understand the [BLock cipher docs](/docs/block-ciphers)
+For this section is important you read and understand the [Block cipher docs](/docs/block-ciphers)

 ## The Basics